-- 1. Weigh out 5g of food sample using electronic balance, place sample into a mortar. - 2.
-Add 20mL of distilled water to food sample in mortar, grind sample with a pestle to make into a slurry. - 3.
-Filter slurry using filter paper and funnel, to collect liquid food sample into a small, graduated cylinder, beaker or plastic cup. - 4.
+- 1. Weigh out 5g of food sample using electronic balance, add sample into a mortar. - 2.
+Add 10mL of distilled water to food sample in mortar, grind sample with a pestle to make into a slurry. - 3.
+Filter slurry using filter paper and funnel, to collect liquid food sample into a small graduated cylinder or beaker. - 4.
 Use the filtrate to complete the Carbohydrate Indicator Tests. - 5.
 Repeat steps 1-4 for each sample.

-Monosaccharide Indicator Standard Test (Glucose)
+Carbohydrate Indicator Tests: Monosaccharide Indicator Standard Test (Glucose):

-- 1. Add 500μL of food sample solution with 1mL of Benedict's solution in a test tube. - 2.
+- 1. Add 2 mL of food sample solution with 2 mL of Benedict's solution in a test tube. - 2.
 Use Vortex to give sample a quick mix. - 3.
-Place test tube containing food sample and Benedict's solution in a boiling water bath and heat for 2 minutes. - 4.
+Place test tube containing food sample and Benedict's solution in a boiling water bath and heat for 2 minutes.
 The glucose present in the solution reacts with the copper sulfate in the Benedict reagent creating copper oxide, which results in an orange to red-brick precipitate.
-The intensity of the color depends on the concentration of glucose present in the sample. - 5.
+The intensity of the color depends on the concentration of glucose present in the sample. - 4.
 Rate the precipitate color change as 0=no color change/negative, 1=weak/positive, 2=strong/positive, 3=very strong/positive

-Starch Indicator Standard Test
+Starch Indicator Standard Test:

-- 1. Add 500μL of food sample solution with 250μL of Lugol's lodine Solution in a microwell plate. - 2.
+- 1. Add 500 uL of food sample solution with 250 uL of Lugol's lodine Solution in a microwell plate. - 2.
 Gently mix with a stir stick.
 DO NOT HEAT! - 3.
 A bluish black color indicates a positive test for starch. - 4.
 Rate the precipitate color change as 0=no color change/negative, 1=weak/positive, 2=strong/positive, 3=very strong/positive